'Bachelor In Paradise' Fans React To Leo Dottavio's Antics After He Bickers With Kendall Long And Joe Amabile

 — Jack Vita (@vellvita7) August 29, 2018

 One viewer tweeted that if anybody is curious to see how emotionally abusive, manipulative relationships work, they should take a look at Leo’s behavior on Bachelor in Paradise.
-Some suspect that the mess with Leo battling with Joe went on for significantly longer than was shown on television, guessing that it was even worse than what viewers saw.
+Some on Twitter suspect that the mess with Leo battling with Joe went on for significantly longer than was shown on television, guessing that it was even worse than what viewers saw.

-Numerous Bachelor in Paradise viewers pointed out how Leo was an expert in gaslighting, and people seem consistent in hoping that the franchise cuts Dottavio off the invite list for any future projects.
+Numerous Bachelor in Paradise viewers pointed out on Twitter how Leo was an expert in gaslighting, and people seem consistent in hoping that the franchise cuts Dottavio off the invite list for any future projects.
 Even some franchise veterans have weighed in, with Amanda Stanton tweeting that she wants to know if he got fired from his job at Waterworld before she takes her girls to visit.

 Gaslighting in Paradise (Leo) #BachelorInParadise #bip